jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 ### Execution Control (from Original Symbol Documentation from 2004)

-< A procedure’s calling one of its own clauses, is an unconditional jump >
+< A command’s calling one of its own clauses, is an unconditional jump >

 < Cover text code entirely, right inside the story.
 Oh, yeah, should I?
 Or should I cover it in the Text Code chapter? >